agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 MY_COLLECTION.update(1, {name: "frank", age: 10}); // Item at '1' has value '{name: "frank", age: 10}'
 ```

-In case you don't like the above described way of updating your Items, you can also `collect` the Item again and it will
+If you don't like the above described way of updating your Item Data, we can also `collect` the Data with an already
-overwrite the old one.
+existing primaryKey again, and it will overwrite the old one.

 ```ts {2}
 MY_COLLECTION.collect({id: 1, name: "jeff"});